MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-05.md

 ### Create a role for the managed identity in the PostgreSQL database

 The role you'll create is the role used by the web app (App Service) to connect to the PostgreSQL server.
-Specify a role user name like *webappuser* and a password that is equal to the application ID of the managed identity for the web app.
+Specify the role user name *webappuser* and a password that is equal to the application ID of the managed identity for the web app.

 [!INCLUDE [Create managed identity role in the PostgreSQL database](<./includes/python-web-app-managed-identity/create-role-in-postgres-database.md>)]